 These historical sites, landmarks, and museums hold secrets of Tucson and southern Arizona's military history.

-The five flags that have flown over Tucson -- United States of America, Spanish, Mexican, Confederate, and the State of Arizona -- are presented with the flags of the Pascua Yaqui Tribe and the Tohono O'odham Nation every year at Presidio San Agustin del Tucson during a ceremony that commemorates the city's official founding on August 20, 1775.
+See the five flags that have flown over Tucson -- United States of America, Spanish, Mexican, Confederate, and the State of Arizona -- when they are presented with the flags of the Pascua Yaqui Tribe and the Tohono O'odham Nation every year at Presidio San Agustin del Tucson during a ceremony that commemorates the city's official founding on August 20, 1775.

 Video: Pima Air & Space Museum - Where Heroes Live On

 Go back in time and discover Tucson's rich heritage and culture .
 Our museums draw you into the interactive displays and artifacts that curate our...
 Read More

 Early History of the Tucson Region Located in Southern Arizona, Tucson was founded on August 20, 1775, an event celebrated annually at Tucson's birthday party,...
 Read More